Yuva-Prashanth/Voice_AI/README.md

 ![Image alt text](https://d1sr9z1pdl3mb7.cloudfront.net/wp-content/uploads/2022/10/05140912/speech-voice-recognition-scaled.jpg "Voice")

 # Overview
-React Voice AI is a web application built with React JS, CSS, and components that allows users to interact with the application using voice commands.
+Voxify is a web application built with React JS, CSS, and components that allows users to interact with the application using voice commands.
 The application uses the lan-sdk-web library for speech recognition and supports custom hooks for integrating voice commands with different components.

 # Features
 - Speech recognition using lan-sdk-web library